Calendar icon February 7, 2025

 A property management agreement is essential for multiple reasons:

-• Clarity and expectation management: It clearly defines the roles and responsibilities of both the property manager and the property owner, avoiding misunderstandings and conflicts.
+• Clarity and expectation management: It improves the property management relationship by clearly defining the roles and responsibilities of both the property owner and property manager.

-• Legal protection: The agreement provides legal protection for both parties, specifying the terms under which services are rendered and the consequences of breach of contract.
+• Legal protection: The agreement provides legal protection for both parties, specifying the terms of the services provided and the consequences of breach of contract.

 • Financial management: It outlines the financial aspects of the relationship, including management fees, rent collection, and maintenance costs, ensuring transparency in financial transactions.